ali-sdk/ali-oss/README.md

 - [region] {String} the bucket data region location, please see [Data Regions](#data-regions), default is `oss-cn-hangzhou`.
 - [internal] {Boolean} access OSS with aliyun internal network or not, default is `false`.
-  If your servers are running on aliyun too, you can set `true` to save lot of money.
+  If your servers are running on aliyun too, you can set `true` to save a lot of money.
 - [secure] {Boolean} instruct OSS client to use HTTPS (secure: true) or HTTP (secure: false) protocol.
 - [timeout] {String|Number} instance level timeout for all operations, default is `60s`.
 - [cname] {Boolean}, default false, access oss with custom domain name. if true, you can fill `endpoint` field with your custom domain name,